Stories are incredibly important to us.

 Long enough to listen and ponder and consider whether or not those are the stories we want to keep telling…

-It’s time to write new stories.
+Don’t you think it’s time to write a new story?